tuckerweibell/recipe/packages/recipe/src/components/EzRadio/EzRadio.md

 - `EzRadioGroup` - used to group radio buttons
   - `ariaLabel` - should match the `id` prop of `EzFormLabel`
   - `defaultValue` - sets the default value if not controlled
+  - `gap` - the gap between radio labels (defaults to 0 for columns and 2 for rows)
+  - `labelWidth` - the defined width of each super radio button in a radio group
   - `name` - used to reference the value of the control
   - `onChange` - if controlled, the callback fired when the radio button is selected
   - `row` - lays out the buttons horizontally
+  - `theme` - a defined theme object with optional keys `color` and `variant` for super radio buttons
   - `value` - if controlled, the value of the selected radio button
 - `EzFormControlLabel` - used to provide a label for a radio button
   - `control` - the required control element (`<EzRadio />`)